brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 $age = 'a';
 ```

-Variables can store primitive types like integers, floats, booleans, and strings; or contain more complex types like objects, enums, and arrays. we'll cover PHP's type system in depth in [a later chapter](/php/the-basics/phps-type-system): even though PHP used to have a fairly loose type system, it has evolved quite a lot and now has an extensive type system that's both enforced during runtime, but also with the help of static analyzers.
+Variables can store primitive types like integers, floats, booleans, and strings; or contain more complex types like objects, enums, and arrays. we'll cover PHP's type system in depth later in this chapter: even though PHP used to have a fairly loose type system, it has evolved quite a lot and now has an extensive type system that's both enforced during runtime, but also with the help of static analyzers.

-Continuing with the basics of variables first, PHP is very flexible when it comes to referencing them.
+Finishing the basics of variables first, PHP is very flexible when it comes to referencing them.
 For example, you can reference a variable's name, with another variable's value:

 ```php
 // index.php